 Best Squirrel Gun | How to Hunt Squirrels With a .22 Rifle

-Every time I mention squirrel hunting to friends or family they instantly think I’m joking and laugh until they realize that I’m serious about the sport.
+Whenever I mention squirrel hunting to friends or family, they instantly think I’m joking and laugh until they realize I’m serious about the sport.

-If you’ve never hunted squirrels, it might be hard to fathom the idea of going through a lot of trouble for a small game that many people call “tree rats".
-10 years ago, I would have been one of those people to look down on eating squirrel, but that was due to me never eating one.
+If you’ve never hunted squirrels, it might be hard to fathom going through a lot of trouble for a small game that many people call “tree rats".
+10 years ago, I would have been one of those people who looked down on eating squirrels, but that was due to me never eating one.

 If any of our readers are interested in getting started with squirrel hunting, this blog will help you identify squirrels with the help of a great .22 Rifle and Rimfire scope.
-Some species of squirrel look a lot alike, so it’s important to be able to identify each of them properly before you shoot.
+Some squirrel species look alike, so it’s important to identify each of them properly before you shoot.

 The Crimson Trace Brushline BDC scope will help you quickly identify each squirrel and quickly acquire the target with excellent precision.